Democracy and Democratic Backsliding

 What is Democracy?

-Research explores how concepts of democracy can be connected to positions in the social sciences.
 This concept paper sets an alternative approach for conceptualising democracy, drawing from critical realist theory:

 UK Democratic Backsliding?